Serginho (footballer, born 1999)

-Sérgio Miguel Lobo Araújo (born 1 December 1999), better known as Serginho, is a Portuguese professional footballer who plays as a midfielder for Santa Clara.
+Sérgio Miguel Lobo Araújo (born 1 December 1999), better known as Serginho, is a Portuguese professional footballer who plays as a midfielder for Bulgarian First League club Levski Sofia.

 Career

 Serginho is a product of the youth academies of CD Ponte, Vitória S.C., Os Sandinenses, and Moreirense.
 He began his senior career with CD Ponte and Joane in the Portuguese fifth division.
 In 2020, he moved to Felgueiras 1932 in the Campeonato de Portugal where he stayed 2 seasons, helping them achieve promotion to the Liga 3 in the process.
 On 14 July 2022, he moved to Oliveirense in the Liga Portugal 2.

 On 4 July 2023, he transferred to Santa Clara also in the Portuguese second division.
 He helped them win the 2023–24 Liga Portugal 2 and earned promotion to the Primeira Liga.

+On 30 June 2026, Serginho joined Bulgarian First League club Levski Sofia on a three-year deal.